CodyDullard/intra-gh-pages/README.md

 ## Information

 This application is just the UI element and does not feature any backend.
-A live demo can be found @ URL.
+A live demo can be found @ https://codydullard.github.io/intra-gh-pages/.

 ## Deploying